Artur Phleps: Death and aftermath

-Following the 23 August 1944 King Michael's Coup, while en route to a meeting with Himmler in Berlin, Phleps and his entourage made a detour to reconnoitre the situation near Arad, Romania after receiving reports of Soviet advances in that area.
+Following the Romanian coup d'état of 23 August 1944 which deposed Antonescu, Phleps and his entourage were en route to a meeting with Himmler in Berlin.
+He made a detour to reconnoitre the situation near Arad, Romania, after receiving reports of Soviet advances in that area.
 Accompanied only by his adjutant and his driver, and unaware of the presence of Red Army units in the vicinity, he entered Șimand, a village approximately 20 km north of Arad, on the afternoon of 21 September 1944.
 Soviet forces were already in the village, and Phleps and his men were captured and brought in for interrogation.
 When the building in which they were held was attacked by German aircraft later that afternoon, the prisoners tried to escape and were shot by their guards.
 Bergel suspects that Phleps had been set up by Hungarian army officers who had found out that he knew of plans for Hungary to switch sides as Romania had done shortly before.
-Phleps' personal effects, including his identity card, tags and decorations, were found by a Hungarian patrol and handed over to German authorities on 29 September 1944.
-Phleps had been listed as missing in action since 22 September 1944 when he did not show up for his meeting with Himmler, who had issued a warrant for his arrest.
+Phleps's personal effects, including his identity card, tags and decorations, were found by a Hungarian patrol and handed over to German authorities on 29 September 1944.
+Phleps had been listed as missing in action since 22 September 1944 when he did not show up for his meeting with Himmler, who issued a warrant for his arrest on suspicion of treason.